-Deficiencies noted at structural walls rated in excellent to fair condition are typically minor and do not require immediate attention.
+Deficiencies noted at structural walls assigned a condition rating excellent to fair are typically minor and do not require immediate attention.
 These deficiencies are typically addressed by the Maintenance Division or are included in a future contract.
-Therefore, recommendations are only provided for structural walls rated in poor to critical condition since those deficiencies typically require either monitoring or immediate attention.
+Therefore, recommendations are only provided for structural walls assigned a condition rating of poor to critical since those deficiencies typically require either monitoring or immediate attention.